telegraphic/ska-sdp-datamodels/docs/src/index.rst

 see the source link in the top right corner.

 As of version 0.2.0, the data classes are built on the `Xarray <https:/xarray.pydata.org>`_ library, offering a rich API for applications.
-For more details, see :ref:`Use of xarray <RASCIL_xarray>`.
+For more details including how to update existing scripts, see :ref:`Use of xarray <RASCIL_xarray>`.

 To achieve sufficient performance we take a dual pronged approach - using threaded libraries for shared memory processing, and the `Dask <https:/www.dask.org>`_ library for distributed processing.